niteeshy/ar-one-sans/README.md

 2. Light traps to reduce excess glow at the intersection of strokes.
 3. Large x-height for a lower resolution to increase the counters and apertures and balance the negative space inside the letters due to flaring.

-**Scale interpretation:** In the proposed resolution-specific adjustments for AR/VR typefaces, the lower value of the axis corresponds to the PPD of low-resolution headsets, while the upper value corresponds to 60 PPD, which is considered retina resolution.
+**Scale interpretation:** The lower value of the axis corresponds to the PPD of low-resolution headsets, while the upper value corresponds to 60 PPD, which is considered retina resolution.
 Beyond this point, the effect of adjustments on legibility and readability becomes negligible.
-Therefore, by limiting the adjustments to this range, designers can optimize the legibility and readability of their typefaces for a wide range of headsets while minimizing the amount of adjustment work required.
+Therefore, by limiting the adjustments to this range, designers can optimise the legibility and readability of their text for a wide range of headsets while minimising the amount of adjustment work required.

-**Recommended Use:** Is to map the `ARRR` to the resolution of headsets and render the typefaces according to that.
+**Recommended Use:** map the `ARRR` to the retinal resolution of headsets and render the typefaces according to that.

-### Charcter Set

-### OpenType Features

 ## License